firebase/firebase-tools/src/emulator/storage/README.md

 # Firebase Storage emulator

-The Firebase Storage Emulator can be used to help test and develop your firebase project.
+The Firebase Storage Emulator can be used to help test and develop your Firebase project.

 To get started with the Firebase Storage emulator or see what it can be used for, check out the [documentation](https://firebase.google.com/docs/emulator-suite/connect_storage).

 ## Testing

-The Firebase Storage Emulator has a full suite of unit and Integration tests
+The Firebase Storage Emulator has a full suite of unit and integration tests.

 To run integration tests run the following command: